Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Add Scalar Parameters (1)

-• A static constant value ( static-value icon or no icon).
+• A static constant value - static-value icon or no icon.

-• A dynamic value set at run-time ( dynamic-value icon), see Runtime Parameters.
+• A dynamic value set at runtime - dynamic-value icon, see Runtime Parameters.

 Click on the icon next to the input field to switch between static input values and runtime parameters.
 When using runtime parameters, make sure the input matches the data type.